The icons of China,

 Xi'an's City Wall

-The largest intact ancient city wall in China, our preferred way is on a bicycle, at dusk.
+The largest intact ancient city wall in China.
+Our preferred way is on a bike, in the last hour before sunset.

 Read this experience